-Chemistry is, quite literally, the study of everything around us.
+Chemistry is the study of matter and it’s phases.
 This physical science explores the properties of matter, the way substances interact, and how energy is created.
 Chemistry is the study of the elements, compounds, and molecular composition.
 There is chemistry in everything we do, from cooking and cleaning to driving and digesting our meals.

 Chemistry is sometimes referred to as the Central Science because so many of its principles and concepts are foundational to nearly every other basic and applied science.
 Chemistry lends critical knowledge to the fields of biology, physics, and geology.
 It informs our understanding of ecology, environmental sciences, mechanical engineering.
 It is inextricable from the fields of human pathology, genetic research, and astrophysics.
 Chemistry is, simply stated, a cornerstone of scientific inquiry, discovery, and understanding.

 Ironically, chemistry’s origins are in a field best known to modern readers for its dubious efforts at transforming noble metals into gold and concocting a so-called elixir of immortality.
 The practice of alchemy proliferated widely throughout the ancient world, particularly through Greek and Egyptian influence.
 At once a philosophy, a spiritual orientation, and a protoscience dedicated to the purification of certain materials, alchemy would ultimately give rise to the true science of chemistry.